Lep19/ibaldur-guide/README.md

 ![wiggle](https://github.com/user-attachments/assets/744312d1-d1b2-41bf-89c6-3117101963c1)

 At this point, the Shade should hit you.
-During the freeze from the damage, start holding left and time a nail slash to just barely hit the Baldur from as far away as you can.
+During the freeze from the damage, start holding left and time a nail slash just as you turn around out of the damage.
 Buffer a second slash to hit it during its recoil.

 ![slashes](https://github.com/user-attachments/assets/e375f15c-4b3c-48ba-a962-c7cf2cb38cc9)